Fox News veteran Shepard Smith quits, says hopes 'facts will win the day'

-LOS ANGELES (Reuters) - Shepard Smith, the chief news anchor of Fox News and a sometime critic of U.S. President Donald Trump, announced on Friday he was quitting the network after 23 years.
+LOS ANGELES, Oct 11 (Reuters) - Shepard Smith, the chief news anchor of Fox News and a sometime critic of U.S. President Donald Trump, announced on Friday he was quitting the network after 23 years.

 In an unexpected on-air statement at the end of his daily “Shepard Smith Reporting” show, Smith said he had asked to leave.